For commercial carriers

 Tips for employers

-As an employer or supervisor, you need to prepare and plan ahead for winter’s challenges.
+As an employer or supervisor, you need to plan ahead and prepare with measures to reduce winter driving risks.
 Waiting until the season arrives is too late.

 You need to understand BC’s commercial vehicle tire and chain requirements and have drivers follow them.